 English

 DX: I expected you to come for your first appointment yesterday.
 I was looking forward to attending to you.
 I can’t believe you did let me know you won’t be available.
-Now you must avail yourself of you appointments going forward.
+Now, you must avail yourself of your appointments going forward.

-Me: You’re saying that you could have attended to me yesterday and I should have notified you that I won’t be available.
-Also, are you saying that I should make sure that I come to see as scheduled for an appointment?
+Me: You’re saying that you could have attended to me yesterday, and I should have notified you that I won’t be available.
+Also, are you saying that I should make sure that I come to see you as scheduled for an appointment?

-DX: I sure, that is what I am saying.
+DX: I am sure that is what I am saying.

 Me: I am glad you have given those instructions.

-Me: Are asking how Mike’s project is progressing.
-Also, are saying you met Mike last week?
+Me: We are asking how Mike’s project is progressing.
+Also, are you saying you met Mike last week?

 DX: Sure, that is what I am asking.
 I met him last week.